484capstoneproject/capstone/README.md

 # Dowload git
 https://github.com/git-for-windows/git/releases/download/v2.21.0.windows.1/Git-2.21.0-64-bit.exe

-# Create local branch
+# Set up
 **Make sure you are in the right directory (i.e cd desktop)**

     cd *drag your directory here/show path*
     git clone *link from GitHub*
+    cd capstone
-    git checkout -b “your full name
+    git checkout "name of your branch"

 # Commit/Push changes
-    git checkout "name of your branch"
-    git add .
+    git checkout "name of the branch that you are trying to push" git add .
     git commit -m “your message”
     git push